 I'm forever inventing new superhero characters.
 Here's Lightning Dude and Thunder the Tiger!
 I created this picture on September 12, 2002.
 The sketch below shows another version of the character, created October 3, 2005.

 Here's Zedgar the Wild Jungle Dude!
 I drew this on April 8, 2003 when I was 29.
 Zedgar is my version of Tarzan but instead of being raised in the jungle he arrives there from present day, having been transported to a mysterious land by a UFO!
 His story arc is centered around his quest to figure out why he was transported to the jungle and by whom, as well as his ongoing search for a way to transport himself back home.
 Admittedly I made Zedgar's loincloth as skimpy as possible to show him off, but also because he's living in an uncivilized jungle so he wouldn't need clothes.
-In any case, I think he's beautiful.
+In any case, I think he's beautiful and I just love his long hair! :)

 I've created a 12 page mini comic about Zedgar and posted it online.
 It shows him being chased around by dinosaurs and lion-like cat people.
 Poor Zedgar!
-Above is the original version of the cover.
-You can read the comic for free here: https://mikeyspuppetryblog.blogspot.ca/2017/05/pythor-comics-zedgar-wild-jungle-dude.html
+You can read the comic for free on another page of this blog.

 In September 2014 Artelle Puppets had a booth at Ottawa Geek Market.
 Shown above is my display of superhero items including hand-made puppets, hand-made and illustrated stuffed superhero figures, mini comic books, and three different T-shirts for Griffon Shadow, Pythor the Barbarian and Canadian Crusader.
-These are currently available on the Pythor Comics website: http://www.pythorcomics.ca/collectables.php
+These are all available on this blog and on the Pythor Comics website.

 Here I am in March 2016, when I was 42, with some of the superhero puppets on display in my workshop.